rackerlabs/docs-developer-blog/_posts/2018-06-01-oracle-adop-errors-and-fixes.md

     cd /apps1/SID/fs_ne/EBSapps/patch
     adop phase=apply patches=20609071 restart=yes flags=autoskip

-### adop cutover hang-up
+### adop cutover hang

-If an adop cutover hangs or a server has crash or reboot issues in the middle of the adop cutover phase, execute the following steps to fix the issue and proceed with the patch process.
+If an adop cutover hangs or a server has crash or reboot issues in the middle of the adop cutover phase, execute the following steps to fix the issue and then proceed with the patch process.

 #### Solution

-1. Make sure no services or processes are running from the PATCH file system
+1. Make sure no services or processes are running from the PATCH file system.
 2. Ensure that the Weblogic Admin Server and Node Manager are running on the run file system.
 Execute the following commands to check the status: